OuahLePleutre/OuahLePleutre.github.io/_posts/2025-07-29-writeup-uiuctf-shipping-bay.md

 The 'strange' `s` becomes a 'normal' `s` !

-Maybe we can have some inconstency with that.
+Maybe we can have some inconsistency with that.

 Note that ```'ſ'.lower()``` produce ```'ſ'```, so no normalization in the web application python's code.